$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Introduction

-Gravitational lensing is the phenomenon where the presence of a massive object dictates the light-like trajectories passing closeby \citep{1992grlebookS, PhysRevLett.77.2875, PhysRevLett.80.1138, Bartelmann_2010, PhysRevD.95.044011}.
-The massive object bends the path of the incoming gravitational waves, deflecting them from their original trajectories.
+Gravitational lensing is the phenomenon where the presence of a massive object dictates the light-like trajectories passing close-by \citep{1992grlebookS, PhysRevLett.77.2875, PhysRevLett.80.1138, Bartelmann_2010, PhysRevD.95.044011}.
+The massive object bends the path of the incoming GWs, deflecting them from their original trajectories.
 This causes the waves to interfere, producing amplitude and phase modulation on the outgoing GW waves.
-Quite analogous to the different regimes of optics with electromagnetic waves, gravitational lensing of GWs can be treated in two different scenarios: (i) Geometric optics: if the Schwarzschild radius ($R^s_{lens} = \frac{2GM}{c^2}$) of a massive object (called lens hereafter) is much larger than the wavelength of the emitted gravitational waves ($\lambda_{GW}$), i.e. $R^s_{lens} \gg \lambda_{GW}$, we can consider geometric optics approximation.
-We observe a system of multiple images with GWs, with frequency-independent magnification and phase-shifts.
-This is referred to as strong lensing scenario. (ii) Wave optics: if the Schwarzschild radius of the lens is of comparable size or smaller than the wavelength of the GW $R^s_{lens} \leq \lambda_{GW}$, interfering signals produce GWs with frequency-dependent amplitude modulation and phase modulation factors.
-This is referred to as microlensing scenario.
+Quite analogous to the different regimes of optics with electromagnetic waves, gravitational lensing of GWs can be treated in two different scenarios: (i) Geometric optics : if the Schwarzschild radius ($R^s_{lens} = \frac{2GM}{c^2}$) of a massive object (called lens hereafter) is much larger than the wavelength of the emitted GWs ($\lambda_{GW}$), i.e. $R^s_{lens} \gg \lambda_{GW}$, we can consider geometric-optics approximation.
+We observe a system of multiple images with GWs, with frequency-independent magnification and phase-shifts. (ii) Wave optics (WO) : if the Schwarzschild radius of the lens is of comparable size or smaller than the wavelength of the GW $R^s_{lens} \leq \lambda_{GW}$, interfering signals produce GWs with frequency-dependent amplitude modulation and phase modulation factors.